MetaCOG: A Hierarchical Probabilistic Model for Learning Meta-Cognitive Visual Representations: Experiments

 While MetaCOG and Lesioned MetaCOG were matched in architecture, computational complexity, and input data, MetaCOG and NN Output were not.
-This raises the possibility that MetaCOG's success relative to the neural network's outputs is due to the additional structure, computational complexity, and access to camera trajectories.
-To create a like-to-like comparison, we trained Faster R-CNN (initialized to its pre-trained weights) using MetaCOG's inferences.
-Because MetaCOG infers what is where in 3D space, these inferences can be projected back onto the 2D images and treated as a new synthesized training set to train the neural network (all without access to ground-truth object labels; see \ref{Training Faster R-CNN} for details on the training procedure).
-Faster R-CNN trained on MetaCOG's inferences performed better than the network had off-the-shelf (Fig. \ref{Fig:retraining}, comparing Pre-trained NN to Re-trained NN).
-Beyond controlling for computational complexity, these results serve as a proof-of-concept that MetaCOG can train an object detection system.
-Furthermore, the improved detections from re-trained Faster R-CNN can be input into MetaCOG again.
-With better inputs, MetaCOG made even better inferences (MetaCOG Round II in Fig. \ref{Fig:retraining}), demonstrating MetaCOG's potential to become a self-supervised learning system.
+This raises the possibility that MetaCOG's success relative to the neural network's outputs could be due to its additional structure, computational complexity, and access to camera trajectories.
+To create a like-to-like comparison, we fine-tuned Faster R-CNN using MetaCOG's inferences on the training set (see \ref{Training Faster R-CNN} for details) and compared it to off-the-shelf Faster R-CNN.
+It is possible to use MetaCOG to fine-tune an object detector since MetaCOG's inferences about what objects are where in 3D space can be projected back into 2D space to label the images, creating synthetic, labeled training data (all without access to ground-truth object labels).
+We compared Faster R-CNN's performance on the test set, before and after fine-tuning.

+Although MetaCOG's inferences had an accuracy of only 0.76 (Fig. \ref{Fig:retraining} MetaCOG), fine-tuning Faster R-CNN using MetaCOG's inferences improved the network's accuracy on the test set from 0.69 (Fig. \ref{Fig:retraining} Off-the-shelf NN) to 0.81 (Fig. \ref{Fig:retraining} Fine-tuned NN).
+Comparing Faster R-CNN before and after fine-tuning allows for a like-to-like comparison showing the impact of MetaCOG while controlling for computational complexity.
+Furthermore, these results serve as a proof-of-concept that MetaCOG can be used to train an object detection system.

+Paired with this fine-tuned object detector, can MetaCOG use the NN's improved detections to make even better inferences?
+With more accurate inputs (0.81) MetaCOG did indeed draw even more accurate inferences (0.85; see MetaCOG Round II in Fig. \ref{Fig:retraining}).
+These results suggest that iteratively improving the object detector via fine-tuning and MetaCOG via better inputs has the potential to create a self-supervised learning system.